microsoft/vscode-extension-samples/extension-terminal-sample/README.md

 # extension-terminal-sample

-This extension shows how to leverage the extension terminal API proposed in v1.37 that enables an extension to handle a terminal's input and emit output.
+This extension shows how to leverage the extension terminal API stabilized in v1.39 that enables an extension to handle a terminal's input and emit output.

 ## VS Code API

 ### `vscode` module

 - [window.createTerminal](https://code.visualstudio.com/api/references/vscode-api#window.createTerminal)

-### Proposed API

-- `window.Pseudoterminal`
-- `window.ExtensionTerminalOptions`

 ### Contribution Points